zhgzhg/Drizzle/README.md

 =======
 <img alt="Drizzle Logo" src="https://raw.githubusercontent.com/zhgzhg/Drizzle/master/drizzle-logo.svg?sanitize=true" />

-A lightweight dependency helper for Arduino IDE.
+A lightweight dependency helper tool for Arduino IDE.

 By clicking on "Tools / Apply Drizzle @ Markers" Drizzle will download the libraries, platform, set the board, and its specific settings, __all described into the comments of your sketch file or in a separate JSON one__.

 Drizzle operates on top of Arduino IDE's library and board manager.
-It enables them to provide components, which now can be described into the sketch file's comments.
-Because the only change in the sketch is the addition of a few comments, the project will remain compatible with other Arduino IDEs that don't have Drizzle installed.
+It enables them to provide components, which now can be described in text form.
+Because the only change in the sketch is the addition of a few comments or editing a separate JSON file, the project will remain compatible with other Arduino IDEs that don't have Drizzle installed.

 ![Build Fat Jar](https://github.com/zhgzhg/Drizzle/workflows/Build%20Fat%20Jar/badge.svg)